jovanneste/jovanneste.github.io/content/about/_index.md

 > : - Four month internship as software developer
 > : - Designed and developed several new features inside [Virtuoso](https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/virtuoso-studio.html)
 > : -  Worked in a small sub-team to fix customer bugs, crashes and successfully implement numerous change requests
+> : -  Led regular team meetings to keep all team members informed of project progress, priorities, and upcoming tasks

 > Avaloq
 > : - Year long project with Avaloq as part of my third year